 Quick wins (Week 1): Alert for growth or SDR team.
 "Help me get set up" CTA.
 Week 2–6: Controlled lift test with and without the touch.

-Expected lift: 2–4x conversion lift among targeted accounts.
-30–50% shorter time to revenue.
+Expected lift: 2–4x conversion lift among targeted accounts in the B2B SaaS sector.
+30–50% shorter time to revenue is crucial for maintaining competitive advantage.

 Implementation cadence and governance